 The LeMieux Center will engage PBA students with an interactive lecture series featuring state and national leaders, enhance the political science, philosophy and pre-law curriculum with a Fellows program allowing students to conduct independent study with the Center, and provide PBA students with access to Washington leaders through a Congressional Internship Program.

-The LeMieux Center will host an annual lecture series featuring notable speakers on issues of public policy and servant leadership.
+The LeMieux Center will host a lecture series featuring notable speakers on issues of public policy and servant leadership.
 The forums will provide students, faculty, alumni, donors, and the community the opportunity to engage with state and national officials, journalists, authors, academics, and other notable thought leaders on issues important to Florida, America and the world.

-Started in the fall semester of 2013, an independent study program is being offered to two PBA upperclassmen.
+Started in the fall semester of 2013, an independent study program is being offered annually to two PBA upperclassmen.
 LeMieux Center Fellows concentrate their study on a topic of great public importance that culminatea in a year-end published paper.
 Fellows work directly with Senator LeMieux to select, rigorously research, and prepare the topic for publication and presentation.

 The Congressional Internship Program is an annual program in which selected students will intern in Washington with U.S. government officials in the congressional and executive branches.
 The upcoming internship will begin with a two-week intensive course at the LeMieux Center where students will learn from PBA faculty, elected officials, policy experts, and experienced staff members with the goal of training students before they begin their internship.

 On December 6, 2010 Senator LeMieux announced that, in consultation with the United States Senate Historical Office, Palm Beach Atlantic University would house his senatorial papers in the University's Warren Library.